 Everything you need to know about Ransomware

-The threat is still out there and it's getting more sophisticated.
+The threat is still out there and it's getting even more sophisticated.
 Ransomware prevention relies on a layered approach so make sure all your bases are covered.DOWNLOAD FREE WHITEPAPER

 There are many types of ransomware but from Locky to WannaCry the premise remains simple: A computer is infected through a malicious file which enters the victim's PC either through email, web download or USB and it encrypts the PC’s files.
 Once the computer becomes infected, a message is shown to the user explaining what just happened and demanding bitcoin to decrypt the files.